What is VoIP Quality of Service?

 - Latency is the delay across the end to end IP path

 - Jitter being the regularity of packet arrival times at the destination

 - Packet Loss – the dropping and subsequent retransmission of sent data

 The TCP/IP protocol was first built with only data traffic in mind.
 It was perfectly acceptable that packets for an email file and attachment arrive at the destination out of order due to routing.
 The finished file does not get released until 100% of the file arrives.
 For voice traffic packets arriving late or out of order is a catastrophe as conversations will cut out and video will be choppy.
 For this reason, the educated consumer should be aware of these parameters while selecting VoIP partners.

 - Availability is expressed as a percentage of time the network is available to the users for full service without degradation.
-The Availability score is often provided by the service provider per site or per network solution and could be a component of an SLA.
-Penalties do not apply during scheduled downtime or while troubleshooting time is deferred by the end user.
+The Availability score is often provided by the service provider per site or per network solution and could be a component of a SLA.
+Penalties do not apply during scheduled downtime or while troubleshooting time is deferred by the end-user.

 - Latency is expressed in milliseconds (ms).
 It is the time it takes to send data and VoIP packets from source IP to the final destination.
 Generally, round-trip way latency is less than 90 ms across the nation and less than 50 ms within a region of Canada.
 It is usually determined by the distance traveled, the number of internet jumps, engineering goals, and capacity management by the ISP.

 - Packet Loss is expressed as a percentage of the total packets that arrive at the destination IP address compared to the total packets sent from the source.
 Packet Loss is usually less than 1% for best quality VoIP service although up to 3% may be tolerated in some environments without the user detecting an issue.
 Loss of packets due to congestion or mismatched components cause re-transmission and the appearance of unacceptable latency.